tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 to arrive at an answer.
 But even 3 isn't enough.
 There's 35 different types of pines alone that are native to just North America, that would take 6 levels of a perfectly balanced decision tree (`log2(35)` is a bit bigger than 5, so we round up to 6).
 Then consider all the trees in North America, or more generally all the plants in the world.
+We could end up with a lot of levels.

 _**Increase model complexity to improve performance, decrease to improve interpretability.**_